exonum/exonum-doc/src/advanced/consensus/specification.md

 Only a part of their fields is described here.
 See [source code][message_source] for more details.

-The following fields are present for all messages:
+The following fields are present in all messages:

 - `validator_id`
   Index of a validator in the `validators` list in the global configuration.